The founder of "Are You Dead?" shares: How did we go viral?

 01

 I'm Mr. Guo, the founder of "Are You Dead?".
-The APP went viral within a day and a half.
-Recently, some international media interviewed me and revealed that "Are You Dead?" has entered the top three of the international tools list in many countries (and regions).
+The app went viral within a day and a half.
+Recently, some international media interviewed me and revealed that "Are You Dead?" has made it into the top three of the international tool lists in multiple countries (and regions).
 Thank you all for your enthusiasm.

-Many people are curious about why we created a product with such a "jarring" name.
-The answer is simple: It is related to the safety needs of the group of people living alone.
+Many people are curious about why we developed a product with such an "ear - piercing" name.
+The answer is simple: It's related to the safety needs of the group of people living alone.

 I used to be a young person living alone.
-I'm a post - 95s and was born in Henan.
+I'm a member of the post - 95s generation and was born in Henan.
 After graduating from university, I went to Shenzhen to pursue my career and stayed there for about five years.
-At that time, I worked in a game company and lived in an urban village in Bantian District.
+At that time, I worked for a game company and lived in an urban village in Bantian District.
 I often got off work very late.

-There was a stretch of my way home that is still vivid in my memory: The streetlights were often out, the streets were very dark, and there were some old buildings beside.
-There were hardly any people.
+There was a stretch of the way home that is still vivid in my memory: The streetlights were often out, the streets were very dark, and there were some old buildings nearby with hardly anyone around.

 It was an indescribable feeling.
-It wasn't a clear sense of danger but a fear that something might happen at any time without anyone noticing.
-If an accident occurred, it might be a long time before anyone found out.
+It wasn't a clear - cut sense of danger but a fear that something could go wrong at any time without anyone noticing.
+If an accident happened, it might be a long time before anyone found out.

-Even though I'm a man, I would subconsciously quicken my pace to get through that stretch as soon as possible.
+Even though I'm a man, I would subconsciously quicken my pace to get through that stretch of the road as soon as possible.

 At that time, I didn't live alone but shared an apartment with a roommate.
 He was also a young person living alone.

 Once, he got off work very late.
-When he just got home and tried to support himself on the sink, he suddenly lost control of his body.
-He started to tremble violently and almost lost consciousness.
+When he got home and tried to support himself on the sink, he suddenly lost control of his body.
+He started shaking violently and almost lost consciousness.

 At that moment, I clearly realized that this is not an individual's misfortune but a common risk among young people living alone in big cities.

 One type of answer appeared very frequently and had a high level of interaction.
-The general idea was: Is there a software that can notify my family immediately if I forget to check in one day or have an accident, so that I won't be unnoticed for a long time and no one will even take care of my affairs after my death.
+The general idea was: Is there a software that can notify my family immediately if I forget to check in one day or have an accident, so that I won't be gone for a long time without anyone noticing or even taking care of my affairs?

 People often said these things in a half - joking and half - self - deprecating way, but I could clearly feel that they were serious.